Best Trade Schools in Springfield, Massachusetts

 3. Ask about hands-on training in labs or workshops.

-4. Review job placement rates and employer partnerships.
+4. Review employment outcomes (verify with the school) and employer partnerships.

 Massachusetts licensing boards require certain training hours to qualify for exams.
 Choose a program that covers all required topics and hours.